sybrew/the-seo-framework/readme.txt

 				* When disabled, this might improve overall site performance.
 	* **Improved:**
 		* When using PHP 5.4 or later, slashes are no longer escaped in JSON-LD data.
 So `http://schema.org` no longer becomes `http:\/\/schema.org`.
+		/
+		* Open Graph image size source comparison now performs a weaker preparation for comparison, improving performance.
+		* Image URLS from input can now convert between HTTP and HTTPS when host name match.
+			* This will also work with CDN plugins when your input URL matches your site hostname.
+			* The preferred URL scheme will be set (SEO Settings -> Canonical -> Scheme Settings).
 	* **Fixed:**
 		/
 		* When an image can't be cropped for any reason, no more 500 errors will occur, but a correct notice will be outputted instead.